Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \gls{LO-RANSAC}~\cite{Chum2003} is used to remove outlier curves.
 In every \gls{LO-RANSAC} iteration, the grid constraints are imposed by randomly selecting two horizontal and two vertical curves to build a minimal grid model.
 Inliers are all curves that \begin{enumerate*}[label=(\arabic*)] \item exactly once intersect the model grid lines of perpendicular orientation, \item not intersect the model grid lines of parallel orientation, and \item whose \gls{MSE} of the reprojected undistorted points is not larger than one pixel. \end{enumerate*}

 \paragraph{Remaining Curve Outliers}

 Halos around the solar modules and holding mounts (such as in \cref{fig:el-pv-seg-steps}) can generate additional curves outside of the cells.
-We apply Otsu thresholding on the contrast normalized image~\cite{Otsu1975} and discard those outer curves where the average intensity of the enclosed regions are below the automatically determined threshold.
+We apply Otsu's thresholding~\cite{Otsu1975} on the contrast-normalized image and discard outer curves that generate additional grid rows or columns with an average intensity in the enclosed region below the automatically determined threshold.